The satisfiability threshold for random linear equations: Proof of

-Hence, assume that $d_k^\star<d<d_k$.
+Now assume that $d_k^\star<d<d_k$.
 Consider a solution $x_*$ of the reduced system $\vA_*x=0$.
 Then \Lem~\ref{Fact_extend} (1) shows that $x_*$ extends to a solution $x$ of the entire system.
-This solution belongs to a solution cluster $S$.
-Further, by \Lem~\ref{Thm_DAMSOM} and \Lem~\ref{Fact_extend} the cluster $S$ contains all solutions $x'$ that agree with $x_*$ on all variables in the $2$-core except possibly the variables that belong to flippable cycles.
-On the other hand, \Lem~\ref{Thm_DAMSOM} (ii) shows that all other solutions have Hamming distance at least $\Omega(n)$ from all the solutions in $S$.
+For two solutions $x_1,x_2$ of $\vA_*x=0$, we write $x_1\approx x_2$ if they agree on all variables in the 2-core but possibly some variables belonging to flippable cycles.
+The relation $\approx$ is reflexive, symmetric and transitive, and thus provides a partition $\cC$ of the solutions of $\vA_*x=0$.
+Let $C\in\cC$ be a part in the partition.
+Let $S(C)$ denote the set of solutions to $\vA x=0$ extended from any $x\in C$.
+By \Lem~\ref{Thm_DAMSOM} and \Lem~\ref{Fact_extend}, $\Sigma(\vA,0)=\{S(C):\ C\in\cC\}$ forms the set of solution clusters of $\vA x=0$.

 Finally, since the matrix $\vA$ has full rank \whp\ by \Thm~\ref{Thm_SAT}, so does the reduced matrix $\vA_*$.
 Therefore, \Thm~\ref{Thm_Mike} shows that \whp\ $\vA_*$ has nullity